Zero-coder/FECAM/README.md

 ## Used Datasets

-We conduct the experiments on **11** popular time-series datasets, namely **Electricity Transformer Temperature (ETTh1, ETTh2 and ETTm1) ,  PeMS (PEMS03, PEMS04, PEMS07 and PEMS08) and Traffic, Solar-Energy, Electricity and Exchange Rate**, ranging from **power, energy, finance and traffic domains**.
+We conduct the experiments on **6** popular time-series datasets, namely **Electricity Transformer Temperature (ETTh1, ETTh2 and ETTm1) and Traffic, Weather,Illness, Electricity and Exchange Rate**, ranging from **power, energy, finance , health care and traffic domains**.

 ### Overall information of the 9 real world datasets